isomerpages/moe-tampinespri/_our-learning-experiences/Co Curricular Activities/Malay Dance.md

 ### **Overview**

 Malay Dance CCA provides our Malay dancers with the opportunity to learn the 5 different genres of Malay traditional dance; Asli, Inang, Joget, Zapin and Masri.
-They are given various platforms via school events, external performances and competitions for the pupils to showcase their talents.
+They are given various platforms via school events, external performances and competitions for the pupils to showcase their talents.&nbsp;